Crimes against humanity

-The first prosecution for crimes against humanity took place during the Nuremberg trials and Subsequent Nuremberg trials against defeated leaders of Nazi Germany and collaborators.
+The first prosecution for crimes against humanity took place during the Nuremberg trials and subsequent Nuremberg trials against defeated leaders of Nazi Germany and collaborators.
 Crimes against humanity have been prosecuted by other international courts (such as the International Criminal Tribunal for the former Yugoslavia, the International Criminal Tribunal for Rwanda, the Special Court for Sierra Leone, the Extraordinary Chambers in the Courts of Cambodia, and the International Criminal Court) as well as by domestic courts.
 The law of crimes against humanity has primarily been developed as a result of the evolution of customary international law.
 Crimes against humanity are not codified in an international convention, so an international effort to establish such a treaty, led by the Crimes Against Humanity Initiative, has been underway since 2008.

 According to the Rome Statute, there are eleven types of crimes that can be charged as a crime against humanity when "committed as part of a widespread or systematic attack directed against any civilian population": "murder; extermination; enslavement; deportation or forcible transfer of population; imprisonment or other severe deprivation of physical liberty in violation of fundamental rules of international law; torture; rape, sexual slavery, enforced prostitution, forced pregnancy, forced abortion, enforced sterilization, or any other form of sexual violence of comparable gravity; persecution against any identifiable group or collectivity...; enforced disappearance...; the crime of apartheid; other inhumane acts of a similar character intentionally causing great suffering, or serious injury to body or to mental or physical health."

 Origins of the term

-The term "crimes against humanity" is potentially ambiguous because of the ambiguity of the word "humanity", which originally meant the quality of being human (first recorded in 1384) but more recently (in 1450) additionally took on another meaning as a synonym of mankind.
-The context of the term in documents related to the Nuremberg trials shows that the original sense is intended.
+The term "crimes against humanity" may cover one or both meanings of the word "humanity": the quality of being human and humans as a whole.
+In the context of the Nuremberg trials, documents suggest the former sense was primarily intended, being parallel to the concept of "crimes against peace", although scholars have also noted that the second meaning was sometimes present as well.